CSA-RH/rosahcp_platform-alerts_visibility/README.md

 The objective of this document is to define a procedure to workaround the gap in ROSA HCP, which doesn't allow configuring an alert manager receiver to send platform alerts from the platform monitoring stack, towards a alerts server.
 The RFE (https://issues.redhat.com/browse/XCMSTRAT-976) is opened to allow configuring the monitoring stack alert manager with a receiver.

+The procedure described in this document was tested in ROSA HCP version 4.17.15.

 # Architecture
 The objective is to use the MonitoringStack CRD from the Cluster Observability Operator, this CRD will create an additional Monitoring stack (prometheus + alertmanager).
 The additional stack will scrap the federation endpoint of the ROSA platform Monitoring stack (running in openshift-monitoring namespace).
 The PrometheusRules object contains the rules that trigger alerts.
 The COO prometheus evaluates the PrometheusRules and sends the alerts to the COO alertmanager, which forwards the alert to a webhook.